-- Mr. Jones must now take this required ventilation space and compare it against his total ventilation that he currently has for his attic space.
+- Mr. Jones must now take this required ventilation space and compare it against the total ventilation that he currently has for his attic space.

-- Ridge Vent -- A ridge vent is a ventilation strip that is placed along the ridge line of the home.
-Prior to installing the ridge vent, a 1" wide strip of roof decking is cut out along both sides of the ridge line to allow for air movement through the vent.
+- Ridge Vent: A ridge vent is a ventilation strip that is placed along the ridgeline of the home.
+Prior to installing the ridge vent, a 1-inch wide strip of roof decking is cut out along both sides of the ridgeline to allow for air movement through the vent.
 It is important that air movement occurs and is not impeded by any framing members of the home.

-- Soffit Vents/Insulation Baffles -- An important part of installing any system of ventilation into your roof system is to make sure that there is a point of entry and a point of exit for air flow.
-It is important that as a homeowner that you review the soffit areas of the home for soffit vents.
+- Soffit Vents/Insulation Baffles: An important part of installing any system of ventilation into your roof system is to make sure that there is a point of entry and a point of exit for airflow.
+As a homeowner, it is important that you review the soffit areas of the home for soffit vents.
 The soffit vents allow convective air movement from the soffits of the residence to the ridge vent.
-In addition, insulation baffles must be installed at the point where the attic floor meets the roof line to prevent the attic insulation from migrating into the cavities and restricting the airflow from the soffit vents.
+In addition, insulation baffles must be installed at the point where the attic floor meets the roofline to prevent the attic insulation from migrating into the cavities and restricting the airflow from the soffit vents.

 Let’s return to the example of Mr. Jones.
 He has calculated that he needs 7.36 square feet of ventilation space for his attic.

 His next step is to calculate the total amount of ventilation that he has in his attic.
 His home is 48 feet long and has a ridge vent that measures 46 feet.
 The ridge vent is cut back 1 inch on either side of the ridgeline which yields a total area of 7.67 square feet of ventilation.
 Mr. Jones has adequate ventilation along the ridge to ventilate the attic space.